 Ingredients

-- 2-4 tablespoon lime juice
+- 2-4 tablespoons lime juice

-- 3 cloves garlic pressed or chopped
+- 3 garlic cloves pressed or chopped

-- 1 cup greek yogurt
+- 1 cup plain Greek yogurt

-- ½ paprika
+- ½ teaspoon paprika

-- ¼ cumin
+- ¼ teaspoon ground cumin

-- optional: cayenne pepper
+- ¼ teaspoon cayenne pepper

 Instructions